leios/gpu-handbook/src/content/intro.md

 Others might drill down and try to find another solution from a different angle.
 Still others, might rip off all their clothes, jump in the bath, and have a deep, insightful conversation about their problem with a small yellow duck floating next to their head.

-I guess I usually took that last approach.
+I guess I usually take that last approach.
-Except I was fully clothed.
+Except I am fully clothed.
 And not *usually* submerged in a body of water.
-And my "yellow duck" was actually a bunch of random people who would listen to someone ramble about useless things while livestreaming on twitch or youtube.
+And my "yellow duck" is actually a bunch of random people who listen to me ramble about useless things while livestreaming on Twitch or YouTube.

 While streaming, I would often get asked questions.
 Some were useful.